Pauan/AutoScroll/README.md

 * Add in touchscreen/tablet support
 * When scrolling horizontally, it should only scroll when the mouse is to the left/right of the disc, like in Firefox
 * When scrolling vertically, it should only scroll when the mouse is to the top/bottom of the disc, like in Firefox
+* Add in an option to stop autoscrolling when the user scrolls with the mouse wheel